riteshharjani/ci-scripts/README.md

 ```

 ```
-$ make SRC=$PWD -C ~/ci-scripts/build QUIET=1 JFACTOR=$(nproc) ppctests@ppc64le@ubuntu@16.04 INSTALL=1
+$ make SRC=$PWD -C ~/ci-scripts/build QUIET=1 JFACTOR=$(nproc) ppctests@ppc64le@ubuntu@22.04 INSTALL=1
 ```

-:rotating_light: Using an old Ubuntu image uses an older libc, which is more
+> [!NOTE]
+> :rotating_light: Building the selftests with Ubuntu 22.04 uses glibc 2.35.
+> The default rootdisk uses glibc 2.36, so there should be no issue with missing
+> symbols in glibc.
+If using another root disk you may need to build with an older
-likely to be present on the guest root filesystem.
-Another option is to build
-the selftests statically.
+> Ubuntu image.
+Another option is to build the selftests statically.

 Tar up the selftests into the current directory, the qemu scripts will detect them:

 ```
-$ tar -czf selftests.tar.gz -C $HOME/ci-scripts/build/output/selftests_powerpc@ppc64le@ubuntu@16.04/ install
+$ tar -czf selftests.tar.gz -C $HOME/ci-scripts/build/output/latest-selftests/ install
 ```

 ```